stasmruz/python_challenge/README.md

 PyPoll

 Your task is to create a Python script that analyzes the votes and calculates each of the following:
+In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

+You will be give a set of poll data called election_data.csv.
+The dataset is composed of three columns: Voter ID, County, and Candidate.

   The total number of votes cast

   A complete list of candidates who received votes